rydmike/flex_seed_scheme/README.md

 const Color tertiarySeedColor = Color(0xFF6CA450);
 ```

 With **FlexSeedScheme** you make a seed generated `ColorScheme` using `SeedColorScheme.fromSeeds`.
-It works like `ColorScheme.fromSeed`, but instead of only accepting a single seed color, it can use
-six key colors as seed colors.
-One for each main color (primary, secondary and tertiary) group
-in `ColorScheme`.
-You can customize the `error` color, typically there is no need to do so, but
-if your primary color is of a red hue, that conflicts with the error color, then adjusting the error
-color is a possibility.
-You can also use custom key colors to seed generate the neutral and
-neutral variant palettes, that are used to define all the surface and background colors in
-`ColorScheme`.
-We recommend sticking to the default that uses primary key color's hue with very low
-chroma.
+It works like `ColorScheme.fromSeed`, but instead of only accepting a single seed color, it can use six key colors as seed colors.
+One for each main color (primary, secondary and tertiary) group in `ColorScheme`.
+You can even customize the seed generated `error` color, typically there is no need to do so, but if your primary color is of a red hue, that conflicts with the error color, then adjusting the error color is a possibility.
+You can also use custom key colors to seed generate the neutral and neutral variant palettes, that are used to define all the surface and background colors in `ColorScheme`.
+We recommend sticking to the default that uses primary key color's hue with very low chroma.

 Chroma limits that differ from Material-3 defaults for tonal palette generation, can also be
 defined.
 Additionally, tone mapping, that defines which tone is used by what `ColorScheme` color,
 can be customized.
 Both are done via `FlexTones` passed in to `tones`.

-Typically, you should use the same key colors and tones setup to produce the `ColorScheme` for
+Typically, you would use the same key colors and tones setup to produce the `ColorScheme` for
 light and dark theme mode.
 This guarantees that the light and dark theme use identical generated
 tonal palettes, and only vary based on which tones are used for what color in light and dark mode.
 This results in matching light and dark theme colors.
 This is just the norm though, feel free